GenericMappingTools/gmt/trunk/src/coast/README.txt

    Most of the segment_*.c programs deal with these segments.
    Basically, most coastlines where chopped into smaller pieces and these have to be spliced back together.
-This was made harder by pieces not fitting quite back, thus necessitating much processing.
+This was made harder by pieces not fitting quite back, thus necessetating much processing.
 2. Once segments were clean and spliced together, we wrote out a binary database of polygons.
 Each polygon had a header and